RameshRM/rameshrm.github.io/README.md

 Success Stories :
 * Popular diabetic medication identified for recall - This product is used to find the patients who were treated with the recalled medication.

-- Page Composer Framework is an extension modularizing web app development for Ebay pages.
-This framework separates the concern and identifies Page WireFrame, Modules construct the data stream and the UI Component capable of rendering the module.

 #### [Clinical MD](https://secure1.spinmd.org/m)

 #### Protocol Rule Engine